-The fewer people come over to interact with her, the less opportunities they will have to say something offensive or ask an intrusive question.
-This will result in less battles (or reruns of the conversation in my head for hours on end, picking apart what I should and should not have said) and therefore less headaches (yes… pun intended).
+The fewer people come over to interact with her, the fewer opportunities they will have to say something offensive or ask an intrusive question.
+This will result in fewer battles (or reruns of the conversation in my head for hours on end, picking apart what I should and should not have said) and therefore fewer headaches (yes… pun intended).

 If you recently got a service dog and are looking to buy them a vest, you can find some great ones here.

 Lesson 5.
 Sometimes, even people you think you can trust with your personal information will be downright nasty!